Fendi: 2010s

-In 2014, Fendi started making plans to use drones to show its catwalk fashions.

 In 2015, Fendi celebrated fifty years of business with Karl Lagerfeld and organized its first haute couture fashion show dedicated to furs, Haute Fourrure, at the Théâtre des Champs-Élysées in Paris.
 Later the brand celebrated its 90th anniversary with a fashion show at the Trevi fountain in Rome and planned to move its headquarters to Palazzo della Civiltà Italiana, paying 2.8 million euros per annum to occupy the space; Fendi instead opened a hotel and its largest store at the location in 2016.

-In 2017, Fendi released a customization shop in collaboration with e-commerce platform Farfetch for made-to-order handbag designs.
+In 2017, Fendi collaborated with Rimowa on an aluminum multiwheel suitcase.
+Also in 2017, Fendi released a customization shop in collaboration with e-commerce platform Farfetch for made-to-order handbag designs.

-Recent developments

 By 2018, Fendi crossed the 1 billion euro ($1.2 billion) threshold in annual sales and had 3,000 employees worldwide, including around 400 in specialist leather and fur ateliers in Italy, and operated a network of 215 stores.

+2020s

 In September 2020, English designer Kim Jones was announced as artistic director of Fendi's women's collection, formerly occupied by Lagerfeld.
-Under his leadership, Fendi collaborated with Kim Kardashian West's shapewear brand Skims on a clothing collection.
+Under his leadership, Fendi collaborated on a clothing collections with Kim Kardashian West's shapewear brand Skims (2021), Versace (2022) and Stefano Pilati (2023).

+In May 2024, Fendi announced its return to the perfume market with a first collection of seven scents directly inspired by its origins.

+In October 2024, LVMH announced the departure of Kim Jones from Fendi.
+There was no announcement of a successor.

 Other activities

+Diffusion lines

+In 1983, Fendi launched the Fendissime diffusion line of furs, ready-to-wear clothing and handbags, then designed by Silvia, Maria Teresa and Federica Fendi.
+From 1987 to 1992, Silvia Venturini Fendi served as the label's designer.
+The Fendissime line closed in 2001.

+Other diffusion lines have included Fendi 365, Fendi Country (later Fendi Jeans), and Fendi Maglia knitwear.
+Through licensing agreements, Gruppo Nadini manufactured and distributed several of these lines.

 Fendi Kids

-In 2010, the Fendi Kids label made its debut in Spring/Summer 2011.
+The Fendi Kids label made its debut in Spring/Summer 2011.

 Fragrances

+All previous Fendi fragrances were removed from the market after the end of the brand's beauty license with Gucci Group's YSL Beauté division in 2005.

-In 2010, Fendi launched a new fragrance – Fan di Fendi – before discontinuing its fragrances in 2015.
+In 2007, Fendi introduced its Fendi Palazzo women's fragrance but stopped selling it in 2009 already.
+In 2010, the brand launched a new fragrance – Fan di Fendi –, the first Fendi scent to be unleashed under LVMH Fragrance Brands, before discontinuing its fragrances in 2015.
+In 2024, Fendi unveiled a high-end fragrance collection consisting of seven scents.